All About Hand Packers and Packagers

 - Measure, weigh, and count products and materials.

-These are the skills Hand Packers and Packagers say are the most useful in their careers:
+Below is a list of the skills most Hand Packers and Packagers say are important on the job.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.